mpowell773/react-api-project/README.md

 As shown above, I cloned down a repo that had created a font with Randall Munroe's handwriting.
 Here's the tutorial I followed to make it all work in my project: https://dev.to/annequinkenstein/adding-fonts-to-create-react-app-3ed7

+ #### Image Filters

+ I found a great stack overflow on how to change image color via filter.
+Link: https://stackoverflow.com/questions/7415872/change-color-of-png-image-via-css

+ Additionally, within this thread, there was an amazing tool posted for generating a filter via hex-code.
+Link: https://codepen.io/sosuke/pen/Pjoqqp